avan3/obsidian/Resume notes/Behavioural Interview Questions.md

 	- The main focus in my career so far has been full stack development mainly in Angular and Typescript, and Spring Boot and Java.
 	- Over the years, I have worked on web applications that were either customer facing, or used by internal employees where we had opportunities to fix bugs or develop features based on feedback from the customers or users.
 	- At TD specifically, I also had opportunities to take on larger projects such as the modernization of the UI of our application from AngularJS to Angular 12 (update of the Angular framework version), and I am currently leading the migration of one of our applications to Microsoft Azure.
-	- In the roles I've worked in, I would work collaboratively with other developers, QA testers, Product Owners, Project Managers and Scrum Masters in an Agile environment.
+	- In the roles I've worked in, I would work collaboratively with other developers, QA testers, UI/UX Designers, Product Owners, Project Managers and Scrum Masters, BSAs in an Agile environment.
 	- I believe one of my strongest qualities is my work ethic.
 I always strive to work hard for whatever work I do to make meaningful contributions for my team, and if I’m tasked with something I do not know how to do, I will make sure to find out how to do it.
 I know my commitment to my work ethic will carry over to U of T should I be hired.
 - **Tell me about a time you faced a difficult technical challenge.
 How did you approach it?**
 	- About a year ago, we faced a production incident where some users were having trouble logging in to our application.
 This was after the decommissioning of Enterprise Directory (ED).